The short answer to this question is: “It depends”.

 This figure should already account for inflation, barring unforeseen circumstances.
 The current figures you see in your take-home pay, investment portfolio and CPF balances do not.
 Hopefully, between now and when you retire, you will be able to see your savings and CPF balances rise in tandem.

-Lastly, while 65 is the retirement age today.
-There’s no guarantee that we can’t work beyond that age.
-Already the government has implemented a re-employment age of up to 67, and this may follow more adjustments.
-Even if we aren’t able to keep up with expenses, we can always try to take on some work or even choose to rent out a spare room in our flat to keep up with expenses if our savings and CPF balances aren’t able to afford that for us.
+Finally, even if we aren’t able to keep up with expenses, we can always try to take on some work or even choose to monetise our property by right-sizing or renting out a spare room to keep up with expenses, especially if our savings and CPF balances aren’t able to afford that for us.